Frozen Shoulder

 What is Frozen Shoulder?

 Frozen shoulder, also known as adhesive capsulitis, is a condition that causes stiffness, pain, and limited movement in the shoulder joint.
 It occurs when the connective tissue around the joint thickens and becomes inflamed, restricting movement.
-This condition develops gradually and can take months to resolve.
+This condition develops gradually and can take months to resolve, but early physiotherapy intervention can help to shorten this timeframe.

 Certain factors increase the risk of developing frozen shoulder.
 These include medical conditions such as diabetes, thyroid disorders, and heart disease.
 Individuals who have undergone surgery or suffered shoulder injuries are also at higher risk, particularly if the shoulder has been immobilised for extended periods.
 The condition is most common in women between the ages of 40 and 60, often due to hormonal changes related to menopause.